mautrix/docs/maubot/dev/reference/plugin-metadata.md

 * `dependencies` - A list of Python modules and their version ranges that the plugin requires.
 This is currently not used, but in the future maubot will offer to automatically install dependencies when uploading a plugin.
+  * This should only include top-level dependencies of the plugin, i.e. things that you explicitly `import`.
+Don't specify transitive dependencies.
+  * Core maubot dependencies should also not be specified.
+Specifically, don't include `mautrix`, `aiohttp`, `yarl`, `asyncpg`, `aiosqlite`, `ruamel.yaml` or `attrs`.
+Also obviously don't include maubot itself.
-  * This should not include any standard packages that maubot requires, only custom requirements should be listed.
-It's also recommended to specify version ranges (e.g. based on semver), not exact versions.
+  * It's recommended to specify version ranges (e.g. based on semver), not exact versions.
 * `soft_dependencies` - Same as `dependencies`, but not required for the plugin to function.
 * `config` - Whether the plugin has a [configuration]